cakephp/docs/fr/orm/query-builder.rst

         ->page(2);

-As you can see from the examples above, all the methods that modify the query provide a fluent interface allowing you to build a query though chained method calls.
+As you can see from the examples above, all the methods that modify the query provide a fluent interface, allowing you to build a query though chained method calls.

 Using SQL Functions